LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+- Consolidate move entities to MoveRowsAction in query controller
+  - update API call controller and actions and update params to match new moveRows API format

 ### version 2.396.3
 *Released*: 12 December 2023
 - Issue 49199: Field Editor name input fix for jumping cursor to end of input